How To Get A PR In New Zealand?

 Studying in New Zealand or moving there for work is a dream of many.
 To make sure maximum people get a chance to visit this beautiful country there are various types of visas here.
 If you want to find out how to get a PR in New Zealand then first find out about 5 common visa types available.
 They are:

-• ETA – This document is not a visa but allows you to enter into New Zealand for a period extending up to 3 months.
+• ETA – This document is not a visa but allows you to enter New Zealand for a period extending up to 3 months.
 It is basically a visa waiver that grants entry to New Zealand without going to the consular office.
-ETA permits a stay of maximum 90 days per entry.
+ETA permits a stay of a maximum of 90 days per entry.
 The ETA expires 2 years after it has been issued.

 • New Zealand Student Visa – this document allows you to enter New Zealand for educational purposes.
 You are allowed to stay in the country only as long as the duration of the course.
 The applicant is allowed to work, but the amount of hours one can put in is limited.